-This one plays on the verb saluda (the third person singular present tense conjugation of saludar), which means “to greet” and the adverb saludable, which means healthy or healthfully.
-At least now you’ll know why everyone is asking you to “salute” a stranger!
+This Spanish joke plays on the verb saluda (the third person singular present tense conjugation of saludar), which means "to greet" and the adverb saludable, which means healthy or healthfully.
+At least now you'll know why everyone is asking you to "salute" a stranger!

 "¿Tienes wifi?" ("Do you have WiFi?")

 "¿Y cuál es la clave?" ("And what is the password?")